florianeinfalt/blog/content/posts/running-small-businesses-on-ios.md

 # Time Management with Things and Fantastical

 Juggling multiple clients, the administrative demands of two businesses with vastly different needs and making sure accounting and tax deadlines are adhered to can be a challenge at the best of times.
-I rely on some of the best citizens of the iOS eco system, Things and Fantastical with their respective powerful feature set, to stay on top of it all.
+I rely on some of the best citizens of the iOS eco system, Things and Fantastical with their powerful feature sets, to stay on top of it all.